GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/issm/README.txt

 ISSM_ME{ mean edge length }_N{ total nodes }_{ top-level glacier names separated by _ }

-*The mean edge length (in meters) is rounded to the nearest 1000m.
+*The mean edge length (in meters) is rounded to the nearest meter.

 *Top-level glacier names are those that exist at the issm directory level.
 In the iceland example above, iceland would appear in domain_name while vatnajokull and snaefellsjokull would not.